williamsantosa/ucsc-cs/README.md

 List of Professors:
 1. [Darell Long](https://github.com/williamsantosa/ucsc-cs/blob/main/Professors/DarellLong.md)

-## What to Study Before Attending University
+## Preparing for University

+Having come into University with minimal Computer Science experience, there are a few I would recommend people to do.

+1. Take AP Computer Science (if possible) in High School.
-1. Learn a language (Rec: Python & C).
+2. Learn a language (Java, Python, or C).
-2. Learn a second language.
+3. Learn a second language.
 Compare and contrast the two, understand what it fully going on underneath everything (like JavaScript's `in` vs. `of` when iterating over an object or how values are being stored in certain programming languages).
-3. Read over some proofs.
+4. Watch a YouTube video about what proofs and assembly language are.
+   1. Look at examples of proofs and assembly language.
-4. Learn common data structures and algorithms (DSAs).
+5. Learn common data structures and algorithms (LinkedList, Tree, Array).

 ## Planning for Graduate School

-- Graduate school requirements

-### Research Experience

-- Research is important for graduate school, although not required for a masters degree
-- Talk to Professors (look below)
+There are a few things you should prepare if you are planning on going to graduate school.
+Namely, talking to professors, having a good GPA, and getting experience in research.

 ### Talking to Professors

-- You NEED 3 recommendation letters for most graduate schools
-- Make sure to talk with some professors and do well in their classes
-- If you get research experience, even better, can ask them for rec letter later
+Most graduate schools require 3 recommendation letters from people you have worked with.
+Consequently, you should try to talk or even work with some of the professors at UCSC.
+A good way to work with them is to be active and get good grades in their class, then ask if they have any projects they need help on.
+Alternatively, you can also tutor for them and that'll also increase your chances of getting a recommendation letter from them.
+If there are no opportunities to do so, it also doesn't hurt to ask them for a recommendation letter if you did good in their class.

 ### Maintain a good GPA

-- Talk about some GPA statistics for schools
-- GPA is important, but doing stuff outside of classes is important too
-  - Do research, talk to professors
-  - Make some side projects
-- Don't stress about it though, many of our friends have been able to get into graduate school without great GPAs
+Another major factor of getting into graduate schools is having a good GPA (3.5+).
+Having this along with other extracurriculars is a surefire way to increase your chances of getting into graduate school.
+After all, undergraduate academics is a good way to measure your likelihood of doing well in graduate school.

+### Research Experience

+Lastly, research experience is also important for graduate school, although not explicitly required.
+For a doctorate, this is almost certainly required, however, for a masters degree, this is less of a requirement.
+Research is what graduate degrees prepare students for and getting a headstart in it is never a bad thing.

 ## Tips and Tricks